owntone/owntone-server/docs/library.md

   touch /some/local/dir/trigger.init-rescan
 ```

-When forked-daapd detects a file with filename ending .init-rescan it will
+When OwnTone detects a file with filename ending .init-rescan it will
 perform a bulk scan similar to the startup scan.

 Alternatively, you can force a metadata scan of the library even if the